altay-oz/metis-analytica/content/english/blog/2025-02-07-cybersecurity.md

 For a more in-depth look at our findings, you can download the full report [here](../../reports/metis-analytica_cybersecurity_v1.pdf).

-At metis-analytica, we are committed to helping organizations navigate evolving technological landscape.
+At metis analytica, we are committed to helping organizations navigate evolving technological landscape.
 Contact us today to learn how we can assist you in technology landscape analysis.